James E. McBryde

-James Edward McBryde (born September 23, 1950) was an American businessman and politician.
+James Edward McBryde (September 23, 1950 – December 30, 2024) was an American businessman and politician.

+Life and career

-McBryde was born in Santa Monica, California and graduated from Central Michigan University in 1972.
-He lived in Mount Pleasant, Isabella County, Michigan with his wife and family.
+McBryde was born in Santa Monica, California, and graduated from Central Michigan University in 1972.
+He lived in Mount Pleasant, Isabella County, Michigan, with his wife and family.
 McBryde was a sales representative.
 He served on the Isabella County Commission from 1985 to 1990 and was a Republican.
 McBryde then served in the Michigan House of Representatives from 1991 to 1998.
-He serves as the president and CEO of the Middle Michigan Development Corporation.
+He served as the president and CEO of the Middle Michigan Development Corporation.
+McBryde died in Mount Pleasant on December 30, 2024, at the age of 74.